-- (1)For the year ended December 31, 2013, the Advisers waived base management fees of approximately \$779,000, capital gains incentive fees of approximately \$5,000, administrative services expenses of approximately \$1.0 million, and made an expense support payment to the Company of \$153,000.
-For the year ended December 31, 2012, the Advisers waived base management fees of approximately \$232,000, subordinated incentive fees on income of approximately \$123,000, capital gains incentive fees of approximately \$3,000 and administrative services expenses of approximately \$438,000.
-The ratio is calculated by reducing the expenses to reflect the waiver of expenses and to reflect the reduction of expenses for the expense support and reimbursement payment from the Adviser. - (2)Total return is calculated on the change in net asset value per share, stockholder distributions declared per share and the amount of the stock dividend per share over the reporting period.
+(1)For the year ended December 31, 2014, the Adviser waived base management fees of approximately \$1.8 million, subordinated incentive fees of approximately \$451,000, capital gains incentive fees of approximately \$0, administrative services expenses of approximately \$1.5 million and made an expense support payment to the Company of \$328,000.
+For the year ended December 31, 2013, the Advisers waived base management fees of approximately \$779,000, capital gains incentive fees of approximately \$5,000, administrative services expenses of approximately \$1.0 million, and made an expense support payment to the Company of \$153,000.
+The ratio is calculated by reducing the expenses to reflect the waiver of expenses and reimbursement of administrative services and to reflect the reduction of expenses for expense support provided by the Adviser in both periods presented.
+See Note 9-Related Parry Transactions and Arrangements for further discussion of fee waivers and expense support provided by the Advisers.
+(2)Total return is calculated on the change in net asset value per share and stockholder distributions declared per share over the reporting period.